pierrepora/pierrepora.github.io/index.md

 I am also an affiliate researcher at [Crest](https://crest.science/) and [Ined](https://demographie-economique.site.ined.fr/).

 My research focuses on Labor Economics, Health Economics, and Policy Evaluation, with a particular emphasis on Gender and Family Economics.
-My research focuses in particular on the consequences of familmy life, spanning from the cultural roots of the child penalty to the organisational consequences of nurses' parenthood for hospitals.
+My research focuses in particular on the consequences of family life, spanning from the cultural roots of the child penalty to the organisational consequences of nurses' parenthood for hospitals.

 **I am on the 2025-2026 job market.**